-In December 2004, the Financial Accounting Standards Board (FASB) issued a revised Statement of Financial Accounting Standards (SFAS) No. 123(R), Share-Based Payment an Amendment of FASB Statements No. 123 and 95.
-SFAS 123(R) establishes standards for the accounting for transactions in which an entity exchanges its equity instruments for goods or services or incurs liabilities in exchange for goods or services that are based on the fair value of the entity s equity instruments, focusing primarily on accounting for transactions in which an entity obtains employee services in share-based payment transactions.
+In December 2004, the FASB issued Statement of Financial Accounting Standards (SFAS) No. 123(R), Share-Based Payment.
+SFAS No. 123(R) establishes standards for the accounting for transactions in which an entity exchanges its equity instruments for goods or services or incurs liabilities in exchange for goods or services that are based on the fair value of the entity s equity instruments, focusing primarily on accounting for transactions in which an entity obtains employee services in share-based payment transactions.
 SFAS No. 123(R) requires public entities to measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award (with limited exceptions) and recognize the cost over the period during which an employee is required to provide service in exchange for the award.
-The Company is required to adopt SFAS No. 123(R) in 2006.
-The Company is evaluating the impact of SFAS No. 123(R) and expects that it will record substantial non-cash stock compensation expenses.
-The adoption of SFAS No. 123(R) is not expected to have a significant effect on the Company s financial condition or cash flows but is expected to have a significant adverse effect on its results of operations.
+In March 2005, the U.S. Securities and Exchange Commission (SEC) issued SAB 107 which expresses views of the SEC staff regarding the application of SFAS No. 123(R).
+Among other things, SAB 107 provides interpretive guidance related to the interaction between SFAS No. 123(R) and certain SEC rules and regulations, as well as provides the SEC staff s views regarding the valuation of share-based payment arrangements for public companies.
+The Company is required to adopt SFAS No. 123(R) in September 2005.
+The adoption of SFAS No. 123(R) is not expected to have a significant effect on the Company s financial condition or cash flows.
+Upon adoption, the Company will record non-cash stock compensation expenses which will have an adverse effect on its results of operations.